Dr Poh-Sun GOH

 National University Health System

-Dr Goh is a graduate of the Melbourne Medical School in Australia (1987), a Fellow of the Royal College of Radiologists in the UK (1993), Fellow of the Academy of Medicine in Singapore, has obtained a Master of Heath Professions Education from Maastricht University (2012), and is a Fellow of the Association for Medical Education in Europe (2017).
-He has been practicing as a clinical radiologist for the last 26 years, and teaching at the National University of Singapore (NUS) and National University Hospital (NUH) for the last 23 years.
+Dr Goh is a graduate of the Melbourne Medical School in Australia (1987), a Fellow of the Royal College of Radiologists in the UK (1993), Fellow of the Academy of Medicine in Singapore (1998), has obtained a Master of Heath Professions Education from Maastricht University (2012), and is a Fellow of the Association for Medical Education in Europe (2017).
+He has been practicing as a clinical radiologist for the last 27 years, and teaching at the National University of Singapore (NUS) and National University Hospital (NUH) for the last 24 years.
 He has a special interest in Neuroradiology, Chest Radiology, and Abdominal Radiology.
-Dr Goh has previously served as Radiology Department Clinical Director, Undergraduate Teaching Director, and Postgraduate Teaching Director; as well as serving NUH as the inaugural Chair of the hospital Risk Management and Patient Safety Committee.
-He has served as Honorary Secretary of the Singapore Radiological Society; a Council Member of the College of Radiologists of the Academy of Medicine, Singapore; and on organising committees for local and international scientific conferences in Radiology; Biomedical Engineering; and Medical Education; including being previous Chair, organising committee, of the 11th APMEC (Asia Pacific Medical Education Conference) 2014; and a member of the organising committee eLearning symposium for AMEE 2015, Glasgow.
+Dr Goh has previously served as Radiology Department Clinical Director (6 years, under two HODs), Undergraduate Teaching Director (3 years), and Postgraduate Training Director (3 years); as well as serving NUH as the inaugural Chair of the hospital Risk Management and Patient Safety Committee (6 years).
+He has served as Honorary Secretary of the Singapore Radiological Society (3 years, on top of 3 years as committee member); a Council Member of the College of Radiologists of the Academy of Medicine, Singapore (6 years); and on organising committees for local and international scientific conferences in Radiology; Biomedical Engineering; and Medical Education; including being previous Chair, organising committee, of the 11th APMEC (Asia Pacific Medical Education Conference) 2014; and a member of the organising committee eLearning symposium for AMEE 2015, Glasgow.

 “Passions - Technology enhanced learning, Education, Radiology